 Since teenagers’ brains are still developing, drug addiction can have a greater impact on their development than on adults.
 It’s been found that drug abuse can lead to difficulty concentrating, memory problems, and an inability to process information.

 Students who use substances are at a greater risk than their peers of academic failure and expulsion.
 Researchers have found that students who don’t graduate high school cost the U.S. hundreds of billions of dollars every year.
 Not only do they represent lost productivity and tax revenues but they are also a burden on public assistance, health care, and criminal justice systems.

-Drug abuse creates social issues and public health concerns that extend beyond the home, school, and workplace to negatively impact the larger community.
+Addiction creates social issues and public health concerns that extend beyond the home, school, and workplace to negatively impact larger groups of individuals.

 Community Health and Health Care

+So, how does drug abuse affect the overall health care system?
 The estimated direct health care cost of drug abuse in the U.S. (illicit and prescription) is $37 billion.
+The truth of the matter is that drug abuse costs money.
+This affects the area of health care in our nation.
 Drug abuse takes a toll on the health care system through:

 - Increased risk and rate of heart attacks

 - Demand on mental health resources.
-Dual diagnosis is when a person is diagnosed with drug abuse in addition to their mental health diagnosis.
+Dual diagnosis is when a person is diagnosed with addiction along with their mental health diagnosis.

 - Spread of sexually transmitted diseases and other diseases.
 The behavioral changes caused by drug abuse can lead people to partake in risky behavior, such as unprotected sex and needle sharing.

 - The need for emergency services and other medical services like medical intervention, inpatient treatment, and even prevention and treatment research